kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 - Partner updates without an integration and customer story
 - Syndicated posts (language translations ok)

-To submit a blog post, follow the steps below.
+To submit a blog post, follow these steps:

 1. [Sign the CLA](https://kubernetes.io/docs/contribute/start/#sign-the-cla) if you have not yet done so.
 1. Have a look at the Markdown format for existing blog posts in the [website repository](https://github.com/kubernetes/website/tree/master/content/en/blog/_posts).